stennety/mywebsite/_posts/2014-11-13-software-engineering-abbreviations.md

 published: true
 title: Software engineering abbreviations
 ---
 We use a lot of abbreviations in this field.
-I’ve started this post as a way of keeping track of all of them.
+I've started this post as a way of keeping track of all of them.

 AV: Antivirus.
 BAT: Build Acceptance Test.